liumengyuan1997/movie_recommendation/README.md

 ## Flask Application for a Movie Search, Rating, and Recommendation System
 This Flask application is designed to provide a movie search, rating, and recommendation system for users.
 The application allows users to search for movies based on title, view movie details, and receive recommendations based on movie ratings and reviews.
-The application uses the following libraries: Flask, os, urllib, and json.
+The application uses the following libraries: Flask, os, urllib, json, requests, and re.

 ### How to Use the Application
 1. Clone the repository to your local machine.